dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Choose `lowerElectionTimeout` and `upperElectionTimeout` according with the quality of your network.
 If values are small then you get frequent elections and migration of leader node.

-## Runtime Hook
+### Controlling node lifetime
 The service implementing `IRaftCluster` is registered as singleton service.
-The service starts receiving Raft-specific messages immediately.
+It starts receiving Raft-specific messages immediately.
 Therefore, you can loose some events raised by the service such as `LeaderChanged` at starting point.
 To avoid that, you can implement [IClusterMemberLifetime](xref:DotNext.Net.Cluster.Consensus.Raft.IClusterMemberLifetime) interface and register implementation as singleton.

 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft;